I would like to have furred walls in my basement, how can I do this?

-If you create an enclosed space that has room definition inside another enclosed space, an invisible wall or room divider will appear to connect the island room.
+Warning: If you create an enclosed space that has room definition inside another enclosed space, an invisible wall will appear to connect the island room.
 This can cause the furred designation we specify later to not work properly.

 Using the Select Objects tool, hold down the Shift key on your keyboard and click the interior walls to group select them, then click on the Open Object tool to display the Wall Specification dialog.

-On the Structure panel, mark these walls as Furred Wall.
+On the Structure tab, we want to mark these walls as Furred Wall.

-Now that the walls marked as furred, close the gap in the room.
-Notice that no invisible walls or room dividers display.
+Now that we have the walls marked as furred, we can close the gap we left open.
+You will notice that no invisible walls display.

-Using the Select Object tool, select each interior wall and push them against the exterior walls.
+Using your Select Object tool, select each interior wall and push them against the exterior walls.